TimRohr22/Cauldron/APILogic/README.md

     !somescript true stuff

 APILogic exploits a peculiarity of the way many of the scripts reach the chat interface (a peculiarity first discovered by -- who else? -- The Aaron) to give it the ability to intercept the chat message ***before*** it reaches other scripts, no matter if it is installed before or after them in the script library.
+It also uses a separate bit of script magic to let it retain ownership of the message even when otherwise asynchronous chat calls would be going.

 (The method APILogic utilizes has been tested and shown to work with a large number of scripts.
 If you find that it doesn't, you should be reminded that the most foolproof way to ensure proper timing of script execution is to load APILogic in your script library before the other script.
 But hopefully you'll find that you don't need to do that!)

+Although it requires the API, it is not only for API messages.
+You can use these logic structures with basic chat messages, too.
+This document will show you how.
 ## Triggering and Usage
 You won't invoke APILogic directly by using a particular handle and a line dedicated for the APILogic to detect.
-Instead, any API call (beginning with an exclamation point: '!')  with either an IF or DEFINE tag will trigger APILogic to examine and parse the message before handing it off to other scripts.
+Instead, any API call (beginning with an exclamation point: '!')  that also includes either an IF or DEFINE tag somewhere in the line will trigger APILogic to examine and parse the message before handing it off to other scripts.

-You are not limited to using APILogic only for calls that are intended for other scripts.
+As mentioned, you are not limited to using APILogic only for calls that are intended for other scripts.
 There are mechanisms built into the logic that let you output a simple chat message (no API) once you've processed all of the logic structures.
-That means you can use the logic structures in a simple message that was never intended to be picked up by a script, and also in a message that, depending on the conditions provided, might need to be picked up by another script, or might need to be flattened to a simple message to hit the chat log.
+That means you can use the logic structures in a simple message that was never intended to be picked up by a script, and also in a message that, depending on the conditions provided, might need to be picked up by another script, or alternatively flattened to a simple message to hit the chat log.

 ## The Basic Structures: IF, ELSEIF, ELSE, and END
 An IF begins a logical test, providing conditions that are evaluated.
 It can be followed by any number of ELSEIF tags, followed by zero or 1 ELSE tag.
 Finally, an IF block must be terminated with an END tag.
 Each of these are identified by the `{& ... }` formation.
 A properly structured IF block might look like this: